Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Statement of Key Results

 We shall see, however, how the Lindblad formalism drastically simplifies when we group Fig.~\ref{fig:fig1}a \textit{vertically} and consider a mixed electron-photon state (i.e., a polaron) whose fermionic part stochastically interacts with the CR.
 Most interestingly, in Section~\ref{self_ME}, we show how the CR-polaron interaction reads

 where $c$ and $d$ are the annihilation operators of the CR and QD, respectively.

-is known as a displacement operator of the PhB, where $a$ is the annihilation operator of the PhB, $\hbar \omega$ is the photon energy, and $g$ is the coherent QD-PhB coupling.
-For the benefit of the reader, we recall that
+is known as a displacement operator of the PhO, where $a$ is the annihilation operator of the PhO, $\hbar \omega$ is the photon energy, and $g$ is the coherent QD-PhO coupling.

+Equation~(\ref{eq:polaron_interaction}), therefore, dictates that to add (remove) an electron in the QD, one must also \textit{displace} the PhO.
 Fundamentally, this shows that in a driven QD, a tunnelling event can only occur through the creation or annihilation of a polaron.
+For the benefit of the reader, we recall that the polaron frame is defined by the canonical transformation

-This does not alter the total number of photons but only changes their state. \eqr{eq:polaron_interaction} gives a direct physical interpretation of the concept of Gate current.
-In the Lindblad model, we assume the bath to remain unperturbed by the state of the QD.
-The Gate current is a manifestation of those \textit{extra} photons that change state as a back-action of charge tunnelling event, and which manifest semiclassically as an alternating current (AC).
+i.e., a photonic system that is displaced \textit{selectively} based on the state of a (fermionic) system, see Section~\ref{self_ME}.
+Equation~(\ref{eq:polaron_interaction}) thus gives a direct physical interpretation of the concept of gate current.
+In the Lindblad model, we assume the PhO to remain unperturbed by the (weak) coupling to the QD.
+The gate current is a manifestation of those \textit{extra} photons that change state as a back-action of charge tunnelling event, and which manifest semiclassically as an alternating current (AC).

 This formalism allows us to go beyond the limits of the semiclassical approach.
 In particular, we can describe the effects of a high-frequency drive or a short lifetime of the charge in the QD, both cases in which the semiclassical picture breaks the time-energy Uncertainty Principle.
 By describing reflectometry as polaron dynamics, we shall see that the Heisenberg principle is recovered in both limits, which will be reflected in the reflectometry lineshapes at the fundamental $Y_1$.
 Notably, we stress that this \textit{must} be the case.
 Formally, we can think of the limit of a zero temperature CR as a \textit{spectroscopic} probe of the effective density of states of the SEB.
-In this case, $Y_1$ takes the exact form of the \textit{spectrum} of the system \cite{QuantumNoise}, and thus, in a rigorous quantum description, the Heisenberg Uncertainty Principle must be satisfied.
-More physically, we note that $Y_1$ directly derives from the Fourier transform of a physical observable, i.e. the charge in the QD.
-Considering that the time-energy Uncertainty Principle derives from the relation between real and reciprocal space, we expect it to be conserved.
+In this case, $Y_1$ takes the exact form of the \textit{spectrum} of the system \cite{QuantumNoise}, and thus, in a rigorous quantum description, the Heisenberg uncertainty principle must be satisfied.
+More physically, we note that $Y_1$ directly derives from the Fourier transform of a physical observable, i.e., the charge in the QD.
+Considering that the time-energy uncertainty principle derives from the relation between real and reciprocal space, we expect it to be conserved.